MicrosoftDocs/intellicode/docs/intellicode-visual-studio.md

 ## How do I set up IntelliCode?

-Starting in Visual Studio 2019 version 16.4, IntelliCode is available as a built-in feature if you install a [supported workload](#supported-workloads).
+Starting in Visual Studio 2019 version 16.4, IntelliCode is available as part of the Visual Studio installation when you install a [supported workload](#supported-workloads).

 To see AI-assisted IntelliSense for certain languages, you may need a more recent version: